JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7996 days**.

-And here is a just a random fact -  **The first president to have a picture taken was John Quincy Adams**.
+And here is a just a random fact -  **Whale oil was used in some car transmissions until 1973**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)